Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Conclusion

 \subsection{Acknowledgements}

 This project has received funding from the European Union’s Horizon Europe and Horizon 2020 research and innovation programme under grant agreement No 101057699 (RadioVal) and No 952103 (EuCanImage), respectively.
 Also, this work was partially supported by the project FUTURE-ES (PID2021-126724OB-I00) and AIMED (PID2023-146786OB-I00) from the Ministry of Science, Innovation and Universities of Spain.
 We would like to thank Dr Marco Caballo (Radboud University Medical Center, The Netherlands) for providing 254 segmentation masks for the Duke Dataset.
 RO acknowledges a research stay grant from the Helmholtz Information and Data Science Academy (HIDA).
+Daniel M. Lang and Julia A. Schnabel received funding from HELMHOLTZ IMAGING, a platform of the Helmholtz Information \& Data Science Incubator.